-- It is an adjuster’s job to try to settle your case for a low-ball sum in order to save the insurance company’s money.
+- It is an adjuster’s job to try to settle your case for a low-ball sum.
+This is to save the insurance company’s money.
 Stay calm and professional throughout the process and remember that if you have a strong case, you will win in the end.

-- Take notes throughout your call with a claim adjuster.
+- Furthermore, take notes throughout your call with a claim adjuster.

-We always recommend that you hire an attorney to help you with an insurance adjuster.
-We, here at Silverthorne Attorneys, have experience in negotiating with insurance adjusters.
+That being said, we always recommend that you hire an attorney to help you with an adjuster.
+Here at Silverthorne Attorneys, we have experience in negotiating with insurance adjusters.
 We can get you the settlement you deserve.